DanielMazurkiewicz/dm-std/README.md

 ### 📂 FileSystem
 Interface `FileSystem_Interface`.
 Classes: `BunFileSystem`, `NodeFileSystem`, `MemoryFileSystem`.

+All FileSystem classes accept an optional `logGroup` parameter in their constructor to specify a custom logging group for error messages.

 | Method | Returns | Description |
 | :--- | :--- | :--- |
 | `readFile(path)` | `Promise<Buffer>` | Read file as buffer. |